stammfrei/devops-technical-test/README.md

 5. Execute the deploy script :

 > Note: All scripts must be executed from project root.

+__In case of a first run :__

+For now, the wp-content folder must be initialized at first container deployment since EFS mount empties the /var/www/html folder.

+If you want to init this folder (or reset it) turn the `wp_folder_reset` var to `true`.

+> Be careful, this will reset your whole wp-folder.

+I didn't had the time to implement a wp folder provisioning from URL or git.

 - Using nix
 ```bash